syntevo/syntevo.github.io/SmartGit/HowTos/Debugging.md

 ## Enabling debug logging for certain keys

-To enable debug logging for a certain key `log4j.foo.bar`, first decide the log-level – whether it should be fine (`DEBUG`) or as fine as possible `TRACE`.
+To enable debug logging for a certain key `logging.foo.bar`, first decide the log-level – whether it should be fine (`DEBUG`) or as fine as possible `TRACE`.
 Usually SmartGit support will tell you.
 After that add the corresponding line to `smartgit.properties` (in the Settings directory, see [Installation and Files](../Latest/Installation-and-Files.md)).
 Depending on the log-level this will be either: